TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/03b - HTTPS Setup.md

-Have your certificate issued by your certifica
+Have your certificate issued by your certificate issuer, copt the crt file.
+The best way to get the certificate installed is to double click on the .crt button
 ![](Pasted%20image%2020230217122728.png)